 The Maintenance and Light Repair III/IV Students study and service suspension and steering systems and brake systems.
 Students also study and service automotive HVAC systems, engine performance systems, automatic and manual transmission/transaxle systems, and practice workplace soft skills.
 Upon completing all of the Maintenance and Light Repair courses, students may enter automotive service industry as an ASE Certified MLR Technician.
-Upon completion of all MLR courses students will be able to take the tests for the ASE MLR certifications.
+Upon completion of all MLR courses students will be able to take the tests for the ASE MLR Certifications.
 NOTE: Dual enrollment opportunity through TCAT Dickson for this course.
 See teacher for more information.

 Prerequisite: Must have at least 3 credits in the program area and meet the selection criteria as stated on the Work-Based Learning application.
 Please see Nikki Akins for an application.
 Work-Based Learning: Career Practicum is a capstone course intended to provide students with opportunities to apply the skills and knowledge learned in previous CTE and general education courses within a professional work environment.
-The course allows students to earn high school credit for select models of work-based learning, which allow students to interact with industry professionals in order to extend and deepen classroom work and support the development of postsecondary and career readiness knowledge and skills.
+The course allows students to earn high school credit for select models of work-based learning, which allow students to interact with industry credit for select models of work-based learning, which allow students to earning school professionals in order to extend and deepen classroom work and support the development of post-secondary and career readiness knowledge and skills.